Flipkart to launch ‘1DER by PUMA’ in collaboration with KL Rahul

 Hydrogen generation from agri residue could well change the mobility scenario

-In a move to strengthen its partnership with PUMA, Flipkart will launch its new athleisure range ‘1DER by PUMA’, in collaboration with cricketer K L Rahul.
+In a move to strengthen its partnership with PUMA, Flipkart will launch the company's new athleisure range ‘1DER by PUMA’, in collaboration with cricketer K L Rahul.

-Sportswear and athleisure as subcategories have seen approximately 60% growth over last year on Flipkart.
+Sportswear and athleisure as subcategories have seen approximately 60 per cent growth over last year, on Flipkart.
 ‘1DER by PUMA’ is aimed at the needs of young working professionals and college students, who continue to look for branded/quality/ fashionable clothing that suits their ever-evolving lifestyle.
 1DER by PUMA and includes a wide array of footwear and apparel for men, priced in the range of ₹1,499 to ₹4,999.

 “The past year has witnessed a shift in consumer preferences when it comes to fashion, as it opened doors to new niche categories such as athleisure.
 The 1DER launch comes at the right time when people across India, from metros to T2+ regions, are seeking to upgrade their wardrobes and embrace a fitter lifestyle,” he added.

-Ganguly added, “We have been associated with Flipkart for over ten years now, and we share a great business relationship with them.
+Ganguly added, “We have been associated with Flipkart for over 10 years now and we share a great business relationship with them.
 Their understanding of the young PUMA consumer and deep market penetration will unlock the widest selection for consumers through 1DER’s launch.”

 Consumers across the country continue to turn their home space into a gym to keep their fitness regime intact.
 Athleisure and fitness equipment have witnessed high demand on Flipkart from customers across the country this past year.
 The importance of a healthy and fit lifestyle led them to search for products such as yoga and lounge pants, sports bras and t-shirts.